Individuals with suspect or confirmed cases must be reported to the Thunder Bay District Health Unit by the next working day by fax, phone or mail.

 Period of Communicability:

 Unknown; may extend for months or longer if untreated, especially in asymptomatic persons; re-infections are common; effective treatment ends infectivity.
+In the absence of treatment, infection persists for many months.

 Transmission is more efficient male-to-female than female-to-male.
 No acquired immunity has been demonstrated, although strain specific immunity probably exists.
 Risk factors include: